name0000/cms/README.md

 # Hello :)

-This repo is a primitive, but easy and convenient mini web app framerowk based on MVC.
+This repo is a primitive, but easy and convenient mini web framework based on MVC.
-Queries to database are implemebted with raw PDO requests.
+Queries to database are implemented with raw PDO requests.
-Includes autowiring, Twoig is used for view files.
+Includes autowiring, Twig is used for view files.

 This is an instruction on how to install the framework.
 You'll need php, composer, mysql and git on your system.